Alaa-thr/megaventoryTest/README.md

                 # inventoryLocationData.
                 # discountData.
             * and at the end, will return the constant data, and use this constant as a parameter in the function insertOrUpdateSalesOrder to create the salesOrder(see in index.ts).

+ENUMS: (we can add new types easly and use them with no changing in code)
+    - ClientTypeEnum: has the types of the client "SUPPLIER_CLIENT" OR "CLIENT".
+    - SalesOrderStatusEnum: has some of the types of the sales order status "VALID_STATUS" OR "PENDING" ...ect.
+    - MVRecordActionEnum: has some of the types of the recordAction "INSERT", "UPDATE"...ect.

+SCRIPTS (in package.json): (I added them to make things easy and don't wast time)
+    - build => to compile the file index.ts.
+    - start => to execute the file index.ts.
+    - build_start => to execute both cmd "build" and "start" at the same time.